robfentress/cpacc-practice/I/A/index.md

 # A. Theoretical Models of Disability
 Recommended study tasks:
-1. Characterize and differentiate between theoretical models of disability, including the strengths and weaknesses of their underlying assumptions [questions](1.gift)
+1. Characterize and differentiate between theoretical models of disability, including the strengths and weaknesses of their underlying assumptions [questions for I:A.1](1.gift)
-2. Identify the names, terminology, and basic concepts of prominent theoretical models of disability. [questions](2.gift)
+2. Identify the names, terminology, and basic concepts of prominent theoretical models of disability. [questions for I:A.2](2.gift)
-3. Compare and contrast the underlying assumptions of the different models. [questions](3.gift)
+3. Compare and contrast the underlying assumptions of the different models. [questions for I:A.3](3.gift)
-4. Compare the implications of each model on public and personal perceptions of disability. [questions](4.gift)
+4. Compare the implications of each model on public and personal perceptions of disability. [questions for I:A.4](4.gift)
-5. Evaluate the strengths and weaknesses of each model [questions](5.gift)
+5. Evaluate the strengths and weaknesses of each model [questions for I:A.5](5.gift)
-6. Demonstrate an understanding of which models align most closely with the principles of accessibility and universal design. [questions](6.gift)
+6. Demonstrate an understanding of which models align most closely with the principles of accessibility and universal design. [questions for I:A.6](6.gift)
-7. Demonstrate an understanding of ways in which various models may overlap or complement each other. [questions](7.gift)
+7. Demonstrate an understanding of ways in which various models may overlap or complement each other. [questions for I:A.7](7.gift)
-8. Apply the models to example scenarios in the lives of people with disabilities. [questions](8.gift)
+8. Apply the models to example scenarios in the lives of people with disabilities. [questions for I:A.8](8.gift)

 ## 1. Medical Model
 ### Definition of the Medical Model: